open/close all folders

-- Covert Pervert: She opens admits that she masturbates to "Titanium"
+- Covert Pervert: She openly admits that she masturbates to "Titanium".

 - Extreme Doormat: Aubrey walks all over her for most of the movie.

-- Heterosexual Life-Partners: Is said to be friends with Aubrey for years.
+- Heterosexual Life-Partners: Is said to have been friends with Aubrey for years.

 - Minor Injury Overreaction: Admitting the loss of her ability to sing G-sharp is heartbreaking for her.